ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 * Setup jobs that will fail another later job which always runs, for example: Google Cloud setup jobs.
   We have branch protection rules for build jobs, but we could remove them if we want.

-When a new job is added in a PR, use the `#devops` Slack channel ask a GitHub admin to add a branch protection rule after it merges.
+When a new job is added in a PR, use the `#devops` Slack channel to ask a GitHub admin to add a branch protection rule after it merges.
 Adding a new Zebra crate automatically adds a new job to build that crate by itself in [ci-build-crates.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/ci-build-crates.yml), so new crate PRs also need to add a branch protection rule.